Mayyhem/SharpSCCM/CONTRIBUTING.md

 To update your forked repository, follow these steps:

 ```
-# Fetch upstream master and merge with your repo's master branch
+# Fetch upstream main and merge with your repo's main branch
 git fetch upstream
 git checkout main
 git merge upstream/main